JSON Formatter

 }

-Formatting, validation, Tree View, Diff, and Schema checks run fully in the browser, which is useful when the payload contains internal API data.
+Formatting, validation, Tree View, Diff, and Schema checks run fully in the browser.
+Redact private fields first when working with production payloads, customer records, credentials, or internal secrets.

 Workflow tip